 What I've learned from years of deliberately doing uncomfortable things is not that discomfort is good.
 It's that I've gotten better at distinguishing between the discomfort that signals growth and the kind that signals a mistake.

-That distinction is quiet and takes time to develop.
+I know that the distinction is hard to grasp and takes time to develop.
 Nobody teaches it to you directly.
 You build it by accumulating experiences where you pushed through and it was worth it, and ones where you pushed through and it wasn't.
 Over time, you start to recognize the difference between the fear of something new and the early signal of a genuinely bad idea.

 Comfort and challenge are not opposites.
 They take turns being useful.
 The goal is not to maximize one or eliminate the other.
 It is to read your own situation clearly enough to know which one you actually need right now.
 That skill, more than any single act of bravery, is what compounds.